mrdcvlsc/learning-space/math/padding-math-so-i-dont-need-to-recalculate-it-again-and-again.md

-# Math use in Padding
+# Math used in Padding

 so I don't have to recalculate it over and over again if I need it.